1. About

 -

-If the tags are unwritten (all
+If the tags are unwritten (the sequence number is

-0xFF), the block is empty (or is the block currently being written to; see below). -
+0xFFFFFFFF), the block is empty (or is the block currently being written to; see below). -

 If the sequence number is